johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 Starting a game

 : Start the bundled portable Amiga emulator by running `winuae.exe` (creating an icon for it on your desktop is a good idea).
-This should bring up the configuration browser.
+This will bring up the configuration browser.
 If the **Games** folder is not expanded, double-click on it to open it.
-You can use the search box to narrow down the list of game configs.
+You can start typing into the search box to narrow down the list of game configs.
 Double-click on a config and the game will start (note that some floppy games might take a bit of time to load).

       Alternatively, select a game from the list by single clicking on it, click on the **Load** button below the configuration browser, then click **Start** to launch the game.
-You _must_ press **Load** before pressing **Start**, otherwise WinUAE will use the _last_ loaded config, or the default config right after startup!
-You'll get used to this with a bit of practice.
+You _must_ press **Load** before pressing **Start**, otherwise WinUAE will use the _last_ loaded config, or the default config if you haven't loaded anything yet!

       If you want to play a different game, it's best to quit WinUAE with ++alt+f4++ then start it again.